zouppen/valo/new/PacketProtocol.md

 Let's define natural number recursively.
 We shift the accumulator left by 7 bits and OR it with a 8-bit word we read from the stream, ignoring the MSB of that byte.
 If the read byte has MSB set, then we recursively ask for next byte.
 Otherwise we stop.
-As said in source code:

 > natural' :: Integer -> Parser Integer
 > natural' acc = do
 > 	byte <- anyWord8
 >	let value = acc `shiftL` 7 .|. ((fromIntegral byte) `clearBit` 7)
 > 	if byte `testBit` 7
-> 		then  natural'  (value+1)  -- Recurse.
-Summing
+> 		then  natural'  (value+1)  -- Recurse
 > 		else  return    value      -- Stop

 Because the accumulator is redundant when called from outside, a